brandonwilliams2/jenkins/README.md

    - Credentials; (e.g.: jenkins )

    - Host Key verification Strategy; (e.g.: Manually trusted key verification …​ )
+   - Do not check 'Require manual verification...'

 3. Click save and the agent will be registered, but offline.
-Click on it.
-4. Click Launch Agent
-5. Click Console Logs
-6. Look for the message: `Agent successfully connected and online on the last log line.`

 ### Stop Jenkins
 Enter `cntrl + c` in the terminal where you started to stop the Jenkins controller -or- enter `docker compose down` from the directory where the docker-compose.yml is located.

 ### Start the Jenkins Controller + Agent
+Enter `docker compose up` to start both the Jenkins controller **AND** the agent node

+**NOTE:**
-Enter `docker compose up` to start both the Jenkins controller and the agent **NOTE:** use `docker compose up -d` to start everything in 'detached' or 'background' mode.
+use `docker compose up -d` to start everything in 'detached' or 'background' mode.
 You won't see the console logs, but it will return to the terminal where you can use `docker compose down` to bring everything down.